apialerts/apialerts-js/README.md

 // Pass in the API key as a parameter (Optional) alerts.send({ message: 'Hello World', api_key: 'your_api_key' })

-// Set the API key using the setApiKey method before sending the alert alerts.setApiKey('your_api_key') alerts.send({ message: 'Hello World' })
+// Or, set the API key using the setApiKey method before sending the alert alerts.setApiKey('your_api_key') alerts.send({ message: 'Hello World' })
 ```